Watching the skies over the Southeast Side: Astronomers setting up telescopes for the public Saturday evening

 Headlining the early autumn skies are the two biggest celestial bodies in our solar system– Saturn and Jupiter.“If you’ve never seen Saturn in a telescope, it’s a marvel to behold,” Guzman said.

-Some observers can’t believe they’re seeing it and the rings so clearly, or Jupiter and its many moons, especially while in the city.
+Some observers can’t believe they’re seeing its’ rings so clearly of the many moons of Jupiter.

-But the longtime astronomer said that with telescopes and filters to “punch through light pollution,” as well as guides, “you can see the wonders of the universe from underneath a street lamp.”
+But the longtime astronomer said with telescopes and filters to “punch through light pollution” as well as guides, “you can see the wonders of the universe from underneath a street lamp.”

 To that end, Guzman will bring his own Celestron C11 telescope.
-Weighing around 250 pounds, it’s the biggest in Chicago outside the Adler Planetarium’s, he said.
+Weighing about 250 pounds, it’s the biggest in Chicago outside the Adler Planetarium’s, he said.

 Additional equipment includes a large monitor to show objects on a large scale; a string of red lights to prevent people from tripping while not interfering with observation; and more telescopes brought by volunteers.